Diabetes and Covid-19: Keeping your Immune System Strong

 People with diabetes are at risk to get more severe flu or Covid-19 symptoms.
 This is especially true for people with diabetes who are elderly, or have a lung or heart condition, or whose blood sugar levels are consistently high.
 For more information about Covid-19, how to reduce your exposure to the virus, and how to respond if you do become exposed, please read Diabetes Canada’s FAQ about COVID-19 and Diabetes.

-In addition to the information above, it is really important to maintain or enhance your immune system.
-A strong immune system is what helps you fight an infection.
+Try to keep your blood sugar at a healthy level to maintain or enhance your immune system; this will then help you fight the flu or Covid-19.
 Here is some information adapted from the flu section on pages 292-293 of our 2020 edition of Complete Diabetes Guide:

-Try to get a good night’s sleep.
+TRY TO GET A GOOD NIGHT'S SLEEP TO HELP MANAGE STRESS.
 This reduces stress hormones and improves your immune system.

-Special note if you have been diagnosed with tuberculosis: Tuberculosis affects the lungs.
+SPECIAL NOTE IF YOU HAVE TUBERCULOSIS.
+Tuberculosis affects the lungs.
 Take your antibiotics and medications exactly as prescribed and you must take the full prescription, even if symptoms go away.